Loading...

 Our small hire cars typically fit at least 4 people with minimal space for luggage, available with manual or automatic transmission.
 Small cars or hatchbacks are great for keeping fuel costs low, as they are on the more efficient side.
 These are ideal for city driving or day trips on paved roads in good weather.
 We stock reliable brands including Mazda, Hyundai, and Toyota.

 If you’re traveling with more members of the family or a group of friends, you might need a little more luggage space or more seats.
 If you’re sticking to main roads but still wish to maintain fuel efficiency, our mid-size models are ideal for your Iceland journey.
+If you have a large family or you’re traveling with a bigger group of friends, you may want to consider a large rental car, suitable for 7 or more passengers.
 Again, manual and automatic models are available from GO Iceland’s fleet.
 We stock brands including Renault, Mazda, and Ford.

 If you want to be ready for anything or if the Highlands are on your Iceland itinerary, 4WD SUVs are the rental vehicle choice for you.
 Winter driving conditions might also warrant a four-wheel drive for ultimate peace of mind.
 Our 4WD models include Dacia, Hyundai, and Mazda.